 PITCH AN AGENT OR EDITOR:

-Andrea Hurst (RALEIGH ONLY) is a literary agent and the founder of Andrea Hurst & Associates.
-She is seeking: Women’s Fiction: Upmarket/Book Club, Romance, Historical, Contemporary, Thriller/Suspense/Mystery, Prescriptive Non-Fiction/Memoir, Science Fiction/Fantasy (Space Opera, Military Science Fiction, Paranormal, Urban Fantasy), Cookbooks, YA Contemporary/YA Thriller.
+Andrea Hurst [RALEIGH] is a literary agent and the founder of Andrea Hurst Literary Management.
+She is seeking: Women’s Fiction: Upmarket/Book Club, Romance, Historical, Contemporary, Thriller/Suspense/Mystery/Crime, Prescriptive Nonfiction/Memoir, Adult Science Fiction/Fantasy (Space Opera, Military Science Fiction, LitRPG), Cookbooks.
 “We are always on the lookout for #OwnVoices authors, writing about their own experiences.”
+Andrea works as a literary agent with both bestselling and emerging new authors to help polish their book, obtain publication, increase sales, and build their author brand.
 Learn more about Andrea here.

 * * * * *